Slate for Student Success

 What about future use?
 What mechanisms for control and guardrails will be in place?

-A student advisory group, alongside other governance committees, has been established in the Spring 2026 semester.
+A student advisory group, alongside other governance committees, was established in the Spring 2026 semester.
 Part of their work will be to advise on data governance.
 This group will receive updates on what data is being collected and how it is used, with an opportunity for advisement and feedback.